Solis07/Note-taker/README.md

 ## Credits

 My tutor Andrew Jimenez looked over my code and helped me remove what was unnecessary.
-He also helped me in fixing my links so everything could run properly.
+He also helped me in fixing my links so everything could respond properly.